 Let Continuum’s expert dementia caregivers help preserve the most calming and peaceful environment for an older adult.
 Continuum can help provide the skilled, innovative, compassionate care that makes life the best it can be.
 Some of the ways in which we are able to enhance life for individuals with dementia include:

 - Specifically-created activities based upon an individual’s interests and abilities

 - Companionship in order to help seniors stay socially engaged

 - Evening respite care, allowing family caregivers the chance for a restful night when a loved one is challenged by sundowning

 - And much more

 Give our senior home care experts in St. Louis and the surrounding area a call at (314) 863-9912 to ask about a free in-home consultation and to find out more tips for dementia challenges and about our outstanding dementia care today!
-The leading provider of senior home care in St. Louis, is just a phone call away.
+The leading provider of dementia care in St. Louis and nearby areas is just a phone call away.
 See our full service area.